 Prevention of skin cancer

-- slap on a broad-brimmed hat that protects your face, head, neck and ears
+- Slap on a broad-brimmed hat that protects your face, head, neck and ears.

 Use the same SunSmart measures for the rest of your family too.
+People who work outdoors are advised to use sun protection all year round.

 Read about skin cancer and sun safety for children.